 Lots of athletes experience the pain of ACL injuries.
 If you have this type of injury, you may be worried that you’ll never be the same athlete you were before.
 Knowing a little more about ACL injuries can help put your mind at ease and make sure you’re doing everything you can to prevent an ACL injury.
-It’s very important to understand this very common injury and treat it properly if it happens to you through physical therapy.
+It’s very important to understand this very common injury and treat it properly through physical therapy.

 Preventative training and exercises, especially when done on a regular routine, can reduce the chance of ACL or other injuries by as much as 50%.
 Regular preventative training keeps your muscles in shape and flexible so when you’re participating in sports, you don’t overwork your muscles.
 Preventative training should include strength training and biofeedback training approximately 2-3 times each week.
 But it’s also important not to over-train, which can increase the risk of injury.
 Listening to your coach and physical therapist will help you develop the best preventative training regimen to reduce the risk of injury and stay healthy.